Large Language Model assisted Hybrid Fuzzing: LLM-assisted Hybrid Fuzzing

-\subsubsection{\textbf{Selecting a Roadblock}}
+For each statement in the trace, \tool checks if it is a conditional statement (e.g., \texttt{if}- or \texttt{switch-} statement) (line 7).
+If so, \tool further determines which branches of this condition are covered by the trace (line 8).
+Simultaneously, \tool computes the total branch number for this condition, which is used to determine whether all branches are covered by the full inputs from $S$.
+This information is then recorded in the coverage report $\mathcal{R}$ (line 9). \tool also tracks the corresponding seed in $\mathcal{R}$ for concolic execution.
+Furthermore, \tool maintains partially covered conditions in a separate structure $\mathcal{I}$ (lines 10--12), which supports the selection of roadblocks in the next phase.
+It is worth noting that, similar to traditional concolic execution, \tool only tracks conditions that are actually reached by seeds.
+Any condition that has not been reached yet is not a target for any concolic execution.

-Furthermore, \tool continuously monitors whether the greybox fuzzer is unable to cover new code paths within the given time.
-To achieve this, it checks the time elapsed since finding the last code path from the fuzzing log.
-If the time exceeds the allotted period, \tool considers the greybox fuzzer has entered a coverage plateau.
-At this point, \tool identifies the path conditions that remain not fully covered by the greybox fuzzer.
-To minimize this overhead, \tool maintains these conditions in a separate structure $\mathcal{I}$ during analysis (line 10).
+\subsubsection{{Selecting a Roadblock}}

-To facilitate the selection of a path condition to solve, \tool maintains an ``interestingness'' value for each condition in $\mathcal{I}$, initially set to 0 (line 11). \tool then mainly follows the round-robin strategy for selecting a path condition, giving higher priority to those that have not yet been selected.
-Once a condition is selected, its interestingness value is decreased correspondingly (line 16).
-However, if solving a path condition leads to an increase of code coverage, as validated by the greybox fuzzer (illustrated in \autoref{sec:test_generate}), its interestingness is increased, as solving it has the potential to cover more code.
-During condition selection, \tool prioritizes the conditions with the highest interestingness value (line 13).
+\tool continuously monitors whether the greybox fuzzer fails to cover new branches within the given time.
+To do this, \tool checks the time elapsed since the greybox fuzzer found the last new code path.
+If the duration exceeds the allotted threshold, the greybox fuzzer is considered to have entered a coverage plateau.
+At this point, \tool iteratively performs a code coverage analysis and identifies roadblocks from the coverage report $\mathcal{R}$ and partially covered conditions $\mathcal{I}$.

-After a condition is selected, \tool collects the branch coverage status (line 14).
-For example, for an \texttt{if} statement, it checks which branch (i.e., \texttt{if} or \texttt{else}) has been covered, with the goal of negating the branch condition later on.
-Additionally, it retrieves the seed that covered this branch (line 16).
-The selected path condition, its branch coverage status, and the corresponding seed together form the three entries of a \emph{roadblock} (line 17).
+To ensure fair selection, \tool arranges $\mathcal{I}$ as \emph{priority queue}, assigning the highest priority to newly added conditions.
+Once a condition is selected, its priority is reduced to avoid starvation.
+However, if solving a condition successfully generates a new input that increases the code coverage, as validated by the greybox fuzzer (illustrated in \autoref{sec:test_generate}), its priority is increased.
+This helps prioritize conditions that result in more coverage.
+Finally, once all branches of a condition are covered, it is removed from $\mathcal{I}$, since it no longer contains roadblock branches (line 11).